Physical Therapy School Requirements: Admission Process Guide

 Most physical therapy programs require applicants to complete certain prerequisite courses before applying.

 These courses typically include anatomy, physiology, biology, chemistry, and physics.
-Make sure to review the prerequisite requirements for each program you are interested in.
+Make sure to review the prerequisites for each program you are interested in.

 Step 3: Take the GRE